GreenPrints Writer’s Guidelines

-1) The best, personal (important word, that) garden writing I can get.
+1. The best, personal (important word, that) garden writing we can get.
 Expressive, thoughtful, humorous, angry, contrite, flippant, searching, witty, observant, sad, inviting— whatever!
 We focus on the human, not how-to side of gardening.
 On the people as well as the plants.
 After all, gardening is a relationship, not a recipe.
 GreenPrints explores that relationship, not by instructing, preaching, or lecturing about it.
-Instead, we celebrate it . . . by sharing the stories and experiences we all have trying (and sometimes failing) to get along with plants.
+Instead, we celebrate it … by sharing the stories and experiences we all have trying (and sometimes failing) to get along with plants.

 Do you want to know a secret?
-The kind of garden writing Pat most wants?
-That will win him over every time?
+The kind of garden writing we most want?
+That will win us over every time?

 A good STORY.

 That’s it.
 A good, entertaining, clever, moving, funny story.
 One with, you know, a narrative.
 A plot.
 Where something happens—something remarkable, touching, unexpected, hilarious.
 Let me say it again: a good story.
 One you’d like to hear or read.
 Most especially, a true story.
 Something special that happened to you.
 That’s the garden writing we most want.

 And, please, try to show us the story, not tell us about it.
 Remember the old high-school English-class dictum: Show, don’t tell.
 Take us through the experiences with you with trenchant details and tight descriptions.
 Don’t say it was profound or funny or beautiful: make us experience the feelings.
 (Hint: dialogue is a good thing.)
 (Names, too, not just “my husband.”)